tuannt8/tuannt8.github.io/index.md

 <br>

 {: .center}
-I am a PhD candidate from [Technical University Denmark][DTU].
+I am a PhD candidate from [Technical University of Denmark][DTU].
 My current research is `deformable mesh` and its applications.

 <!-- {: .center}
 ![](/img/autumn.jpg) -->